Hassan Rouhani Fast Facts

 2003-2005 - Iran's chief nuclear negotiator.

-June 14, 2013 - Wins the presidential election after securing more than 50 percent of the vote.
+June 14, 2013 - Wins the presidential election after securing more than 50% of the vote.

 August 4, 2013 - Taking the oath of office before the Iranian parliament, Rouhani is sworn in as the seventh president of Iran.